Asian shares falter, dollar jumps as Powell dampens hopes for more rate cuts

 SYDNEY (Reuters) - Asian shares fell to six-week lows on Thursday and the dollar rose after the U.S. Federal Reserve delivered a 25-basis-point rate cut as expected but poured cold water on market expectations of a lengthy easing cycle.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS slid 0.4%, extending losses for a fifth day to the lowest since mid-June.
+MSCI’s broadest index of Asia-Pacific shares outside Japan slid 0.4%, extending losses for a fifth day to the lowest since mid-June.

 Graphic: Asian stock markets - tmsnrt.rs/2zpUAr4